 In the latter years of the twentieth century, or the early years of this century, for reasons unknown, St. Luke seems to have replaced St. Mary when referring to the church officially.
 Considering the uncertainty this has created, we may be safest continuing to just speak of Stoke Damerel Church.

-However, the stained-glass window in the Chancel at the East End, inserted in 1923, has depictions of St. Mary and St. Andrew on either side of the central image of Christ.
+However, the stained-glass window in the chancel at the East End, inserted in 1923, has depictions of St. Mary and St. Andrew on either side of the central image of Christ.
 Considering the age of this window, this surely weakens the argument for the later inclusion of St. Luke instead of St. Mary.
 However, when mentioned, we now refer to all three saints.
+The 'Gothic revival' window tracery around this window is recorded as being constructed by Fouracre and Sons of Stonehouse, using Ham Hill stone [probably from the Yeovil area of Dorset], during major renovations undertaken at the beginning of the twentieth century.